How to Freeze Asparagus

 - Thicker spears may need longer blanching times, but be careful not to overcook your asparagus!
 It will turn a bright green color once it’s ready to go.

-It is not recommended to freeze unblanched asparagus.
-Blanching this vegetable helps to maintain the right texture and flavor once frozen and cooked.
+It is not recommended to freeze asparagus raw.
+Blanching partially cooks it, helping to maintain the right texture and flavor, and it also removes enzymes that can cause the vegetable to spoil.

 How to Freeze Asparagus